-Dagda Publishing, in the United Kingdom, released my first novel, a postapocalyptic science fiction story entitled “The Dogs Don’t Bark In Brooklyn Any More,” on November 19th, 2013.
-The book is available at Amazon.com both in paperback and for Kindle.
+Dagda Publishing, in the United Kingdom, released my first novel in 2013 — a postapocalyptic science fiction story entitled “The Dogs Don’t Bark In Brooklyn Any More.”
+The book is available at Amazon.com both in paperback and in Kindle format.
+I remain tremendously grateful to Editor-in-Chief Reg Davey and Editor Jamie Burnette as this was unprecedented opportunity for me.

 We’re very happy to announce that we will be publishing the debut novel by Eric Robert Nolan (who some of you may remember wrote the “Three Dreamers” poetry collection that we published on the site a few months back).
 Here is the synopsis of the novel, more details to be announced very soon.
 We shall be releasing it on November 19th.
 Read on.